ConesaLab/SQANTI/README.md

 ### **Running** ###

 SQANTI is a program written in python.
 To run it use *sqanti.py*.

 Below you can see the help page of SQANTI where its mandatory and optional arguments are explained:

 ```
 #!bash
 usage: sqanti.py [-h] [-x GMAP_INDEX] [-o OUTPUT] [-d DIR] [-c COVERAGE]
                  [-s SITES] [-n] [-fl FL_COUNT] [-m] [-v]
-                 isoforms ref expression genome
+                 isoforms annotation expression genome

 Structural and Quality Annotation of Novel Transcript Isoforms

 positional arguments:
   isoforms              Isoforms (Fasta format)
-  ref                   Reference annotation file (GTF format)
+  annotation            Reference annotation file (GTF format)
   expression            Expression matrix
   genome                Reference genome (Fasta format)